Introduction To Gray Water Recycling Systems

 Treatment and filtration systems are employed to further purify gray water, ensuring it meets specific quality standards for reuse.
 Primary treatment involves the removal of solid waste and larger suspended particles through processes like settling and sedimentation.
 Secondary treatment focuses on the biological degradation of organic compounds through the use of microbes.
 Finally, filtration methods such as sand or carbon filters are employed to remove any remaining impurities, resulting in high-quality recycled water.

-See also The Role Of Plumbing In Industrial Facilities
+See also Plumbing Challenges In High-Rise Buildings

 Irrigation Systems